maukaim/Bulo-Project/README.md

     Domain and App source code are well separated, which makes it very easy to migrate Bulo on your company-compliant framework if needed.
     Interfaces are extensively used to make it easy to substitute services and extend the app features based on your need.

-# How to Start contributing to the Bulo Project
+# How to Start contributing

 The [Wiki page "Get Started!"](https://github.com/maukaim/Bulo-Project/wiki/Get-Started) is here to help you to set up your environment and be dev-ready!